top of page

-History of the Glover Mansion
+Glover Mansion logo

-History of the Glover Mansion
+The terrace at the Glover Mansion

-The Glover Mansion turns 130 this year.
 Our mansion was designed by Spokane architect Kirtland Cutter for James Glover and his wife Susan.
 Glover is known as the father of Spokane.
 It was Cutters first major commission, done when he was 23 years old.
 James Glover arrived in Spokane in 1872 from Portland Oregon with $6000.
 He quickly began purchasing property in and around the future downtown area.
 160 acres in all on the south bank of the river up the hill.
 He made most of his money in real estate and started the first bank in the city.

 The Mansion was finished in 1888, one year before the Spokane fire that destroyed downtown.
 It is 12000 total square feet of space with 8 bedrooms and 5 bathrooms.
 It is constructed entirely of granite from quarries around the little Spokane River.
 There are 8 different types of wood used in the house from northwestern red fir to Minnesota oak and Spanish cherry.
 When he and his wife Susan moved into the house it was just the two of them and 12 domestic servants on the third floor.